-Any form of fraud which constitutes an infringement of scientific integrity, including simulating or falsifying research results, is also an irregularity in the context of this article.
+Any form of fraud which constitutes an infringement of scientific integrity, including the use of statements or texts produced by generative AI applications without stating original sources1, or simulating or falsifying research results, are also irregularities in the context of this article.

-Holding a mobile phone or a smartphone or any other tool, of which the use is not explicitly allowed during the examination, is also an irregularity in the context of this article thought, ideas.
-More particularly, the following situations are considered to constitute plagiarism:
+Holding a mobile phone or a smartphone or any other tool, of which the use is not explicitly allowed during the examination, is also an irregularity in the context of this article.

 Plagiarism is also an irregularity in the context of this article.
 Plagiarism means the use of other people's work, adapted or otherwise, without careful acknowledgement of sources.
-Plagiarism may relate to various forms of works including text, images, music, databases, structure, lines of
+Plagiarism may relate to various forms of works including text, images, music, databases, structure, lines of thought, ideas.
+More particularly, the following situations are considered to constitute plagiarism: